khuangaf/ZeroFEC/README.md

 sample = {
   "input_claim": "Night of the Living Dead is a Spanish comic book."
-  "evidence": "0 Night of the Living Dead is a 1968 American independent horror film , directed by George A. Romero ..."
+  "evidence": "Night of the Living Dead is a 1968 American independent horror film , directed by George A. Romero ..."
 }
 corrected_claim = zerofec.correct(sample)
 ```